 Approach 2: Traditional ML Classifiers (Naive Bayes, SVM, Logistic Regression)

-When to use: When you have domain-specific labeled data and want a lightweight model you can deploy without GPU infrastructure.
-Logistic Regression with TF-IDF features typically reaches 80-82% accuracy on the Sentiment140 benchmark and trains in minutes.
+When to use: you have domain-specific labeled data and want a lightweight model that runs without GPU infrastructure.

 Approach 3: Pre-Trained Transformers (RoBERTa)